Microsoft 365 network connectivity test tool

 - -proxy <account> <password> Proxy account name and password can be provided if you require a proxy to access the Internet

-Output of results are written to a JSON file in a folder called TestResults which is created in the current working directory of the process unless it already exists.
+Output of results is written to a JSON file in a folder called TestResults, which is created in the current working directory of the process unless it already exists.
 The filename format for the output is connectivity_test_result_YYYY-MM-DD-HH-MM-SS.json.
 The results are in JSON nodes that match the output shown on the web page for the Microsoft 365 network connectivity test tool web site.
-A new result file is created each time you run it and the standalone executable does not upload results to your Microsoft tenant for viewing in the Admin Center Network Connectivity pages.
-Front door codes, longitudes, and latitudes are not included in the result file.
+A new result file is created each time you run it and the standalone executable doesn't upload results to your Microsoft tenant for viewing in the Admin Center Network Connectivity pages.
+Front door codes, longitudes, and latitudes aren't included in the result file.

 Launching from Windows File Explorer

-You can simply double click on the executable to start the testing and a command prompt window will appear.
+You can double select on the executable to start the testing and a command prompt window will appear.